TB hee-bee-gee-bees: Tuberculosis causes and concerns

+So you can’t blame this one on the dog, but more on that later.
 Your boyfriend most likely tested positive on the tuberculin skin test, which means that he was exposed to tuberculosis (TB) germs.
-This does not mean that he has TB disease, a bacterial infection of the lungs that can be fatal; his primary care provider would have performed further tests to verify his TB disease status.
+This does not mean that he has active TB disease, a bacterial infection of the lungs that can be fatal.
+His primary care provider would have performed further tests to determine if he has an active tuberculosis infection.
 Symptoms of TB disease include a persistent cough, fever, weight loss, night sweats, lethargy, and a loss of appetite.
 People with advanced TB disease may also cough up bloody mucus.

-Most likely, your boyfriend's immune system has the TB germs under control, and his provider will prescribe an antibiotic medication for about six months, which kills latent germs.
-These latent germs have been surrounded and rendered inactive by his body's immune system, but could become active and cause damage later if not treated properly.
+Most likely, your boyfriend's immune system has the TB germs under control, and his provider may prescribe an antibiotic medication for about six months, which kills latent germs.
+These latent germs have been rendered inactive by his body's immune system, but could later become active and cause illness and damage if not treated properly.
 Most people can take the recommended antibiotics without experiencing major side effects, but they need to inform their health care professional if the following symptoms appear:

 - yellowish skin